MavenCode/KubeflowTraining/Day 2/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/readme.md

         b. a docker image `docker build --tag=preprocessing-component:v.0.2`

-Details on how each are created are in the the (jupyter notebook) and you can also following through with this video illutration.
+Details on how each are created are in the the (jupyter notebook)[Day 2/KubeflowComponentsAndPipeline/Labs/1_creatingPipelineComponents/Different ways to build a Kubeflow component .ipynb] and you can also following through with this video illutration.